 Some people get a gift for every hour you’ll be in the car…but we were on a 17-hour road trip, each way.
 That seemed like a little much for us, so I just grabbed what looked like fun.
 I even wrapped some bags of new, exciting snacks just to give them something else to open.

-Listening to recorded books is great for kids’ imagination.
+Listening to recorded books is great for the imagination.
 Before you go, either find some books on audible or Hoopla (we got a free subscription to Hoopla through our local library) and borrow some books the family will enjoy.

-My preschooler is beginning to enjoy some chapter books, so we opted for those instead of short picture books because they take longer.
 Be sure to download some to your device for those areas where you don’t have service.

 The Drawing Game